Plan on watching the Tour de France in Paris? Here are 10 things you should know to help you plan your big day.

 1. Book a hotel early (like now) and with a bit of research you could be surprised at how reasonable the prices are, but you need to book early and be aware that rooms will get more expensive as race day gets closer.
 If money is no object, book a room with a balcony overlooking the Jardin des Tuileries at a hotel on Rue de Rivoli where you will have one of the best views, or check out the Radisson Arc de Triomphe.
 See here for bike-friendly options in Paris if you're travelling with your bike.

 2. Find your space early.
 This will ensure you are on the route and in a good position so you don't miss anything.
 This is especially important if you are short.
-Don't forget to check the Tour de France schedule so you know what time La Course will be on (see point 8), and also what time the Tour de France caravan comes through.
+Don't forget to check the Tour de France schedule to see what time the Tour de France caravan comes through.

 4. Don't worry about being on the Avenue des Champs-Élysées – it's more crowded and although the cyclists do pass up and then down again, the road is wide and in places the barriers are quite a distance from the edge of the road.